 The discussion can be locked after elapsing a specified time since the last reply.
 This option is not applicable in the case of Single Simple Discussion.

-The students can be blocked from posting a given number of posts in a given period under the Post threshold for blocking.
+The students can be blocked from posting more than a specified number of posts in a given period under the Post threshold for blocking.
 The students can be warned when they are approaching the maximum number of posts allowed in a given period using the option Post threshold for warning.

 Grades can be assigned to the students for posting discussions, and it can be recorded in Gradebook.